LijahTheDev/The-Venue/README.md

 ## Acknowledgments 💡

-I built this project during taking ["The React practice course, learn by building projects."](https://www.udemy.com/the-react-practice-course-learn-by-building-projects/) course.<br>
+I built this project while taking ["The React practice course, learn by building projects."](https://www.udemy.com/the-react-practice-course-learn-by-building-projects/) course.<br>
-This is where the project idea, structure, and knowledge came from.<br> I made some customizations and tweaks such as making it more mobile friendly.<br> Big thanks go out to this course, it taught me a lot and The Venue was my first react landing page!❤😎
+This is where the project idea, structure, and knowledge came from.<br> I made some customizations and tweaks such as making it more mobile friendly.<br> I'm thankful for this course, it taught me a lot and The Venue was my first react landing page!❤😎